What Are Meme Stocks?

 The Takeaway

-In 2021 during Covid-19, the proliferation of zero-commission brokerage accounts and stay-at-home orders led to an individual-investor surge.
+In 2021, during the pandemic, the proliferation of zero-commission brokerage accounts and stay-at-home orders led to an individual-investor surge.
+That led to the creation and rise of meme stocks, and meme stock trading.

 Sometimes, individual traders target companies with high short interest to turn into meme stocks.
 Certain meme stocks like GameStop and AMC capture news headlines by posting rapid, colossal gains, but once the trading frenzy subsides, many meme stocks also plummet.
 Investors may want to consider other, less risky investments for their portfolio.